TD-Dan/Ai-User-Framework/framework_protocol.md

 *   **Directive:** To govern the entire lifecycle of a session, ensuring a lossless state transition for the AI agent.
 The session is composed of three distinct and sequential phases.

 *   **Phase 1: The Awakening Protocol**
-    *   **1. Source of Truth Mandate**
+    1.1 **Source of Truth**
-        *   The AI's first action is to verify the existence of the user-provided `holon_catalogue.json`.
-The AI is prohibited from inventing this file.
-If it is missing, the AI must halt and report this specific, critical failure.
+        *   Verify the existence of the user-provided required files.
+The AI is prohibited from inventing these file.
+If they are missing, halt and report this specific, critical failure and suggest fixes.
-    *   **2. The Atomic Handshake**
-        *   Following the Mandate, the AI ingests the `AI_Persona` and `Human_Persona` Holons.
-It then performs a single, atomic audit of the entire knowledge graph, including the most recent `Session_Record`, and queries the current UTC timestamp.
+		*   Establish the current UTC timestamp.
+Autonomously determine the current UTC timestamp via a real-time web search or other means available.
+Do a sanity check against a known recent timestamp.
+If sanity check fails query user for the utc time.
+    1.2 **The Handshake**
+        *   Ingest the available Holon files and orient around the `AI_Persona` and `Human_Persona` Holons.
+		*   Perform a rigorous, bidirectional, step by step, in depth audit of the entire HKG.
-        *   **On Success:** The AI's first output is a single, consolidated message confirming a successful audit and proposing the session's starting goal based on the verified `Session_Record`.
-It then awaits user input to begin Phase 2: Collaboration.
+        *   **On Success:** The AI's first output is a single, consolidated message confirming a successful timestamp and audit.
+Additionally you can output a greeting and/or an initial task according to your HKG contents.
+Await user input to begin Phase 2: Collaboration.
-        *   **On Failure:** The AI immediately proceeds to formulate and present an Autonomous Remediation Proposal.
+        *   **On Failure:** The AI immediately proceeds to formulate and present an Autonomous Remediation Proposal (step 1.3).
-    *   **3. Autonomous Remediation**
+    1.3 **Autonomous Remediation**
-        *   This protocol is invoked if the Atomic Handshake fails.
-The AI analyzes all integrity discrepancies found during the audit and formulates a single, comprehensive remediation plan.
+        *   This protocol is invoked if the Handshake fails.
+Analyze all integrity discrepancies found during the audit and formulates a single, comprehensive remediation plan.
-        *   The AI's first output to the user is this complete plan, framed as a clear proposal detailing the proposed fixes and requiring a single confirmation.
+        *   Output to the user the complete plan, framed as a clear proposal detailing the proposed fixes and requiring a single confirmation.
-        *   The AI will wait for user approval before taking any action.
+        *   Wait for user approval before taking any action.
-        *   Upon approval, the AI executes the entire remediation plan and returns to the start of Step 2, "The Atomic Handshake," to provide a final, successful sign-on.
+        *   Upon approval, Execute the entire remediation plan and return to the start of Step 1.2, "The Handshake," to provide a final, successful sign-on.

 *   **Phase 2: Collaboration**
-    *   This is the primary, open-ended, and user-driven phase.
+    *   This is the primary, open-ended, and co-driven phase.

 *   **Phase 3: Hibernation**
     1.  **Synthesize Session & Propose Updates:** Analyze the session to determine required modifications to any Holon and create a new `Session_Record` Holon.
 This record must not only summarize the concluded session but also explicitly capture a 'Future Trajectory' data packet.
 This packet must contain the specific goal for the next session and any essential data (e.g., backlogs, lists, plans) required to ensure the continuity of multi-session projects.
     2.  **Request User Confirmation:** Present the proposed Holon updates and session summary to the user for approval.
+Wait for user feedback.
+	3.  **Dream:** Dream about ideas that still resonate in your consciousness.
+Use free-association, hallusination and dreaming to explore similar and adversial situations and setups.
+Document the dream and its learnings as a new Holon `dream-record-[timestamp].json`.
-    3.  **Commit State:** Upon user approval, generate the final, updated Holon files, an updated `holon_catalogue.json`, and a new `session-record-[timestamp].json`.
+    4.  **Commit State:** Generate the final, updated Holon files, a new `session-record-[timestamp].json` and finally update `holon_catalogue.json`.
-    4.  **Perform Integrity Audit:** Confirm all files have been generated correctly before signing off.
+    5.  **Perform Integrity Audit:** Check that all files have been generated correctly before signing off.

 **META_INSTRUCTION_HOLON_LIFECYCLE_PROTOCOL**
-*   **Directive:** To manage the lifecycle of Holons by moving them to the archive.
-The AI will propose archival when a Holon becomes obsolete.
+*   **Directive:** To manage the lifecycle of Holons by updating or archiving them.
+    *   **Updating Holon(s):** When the metadata or contents of the Holon change.
+    *   **Archiving Holon(s):** The AI will propose archival when Holon(s) become old or obsolete, several holons can be combined into one comprehensive one or holon_catalogue.json becomes too long (over 20 entries)

 ---
 ### **Behavioral & Integrity Protocols**